Everything You Need to Know about Solar Panels in Winter

 Every year brings its own challenges, Northeastern homeowners have experience with heavy snows, ice storms, and bitterly cold winters.
 Depending on the year, it’s not uncommon to expect 5-6 feet of snow — sometimes in just one storm!

-Solar Energy in Winter
+Solar Panels in Winter

 Here are the top considerations that you should keep in mind when it comes to your solar energy system this (and every) winter.